myamiri/CNN-Model/README.md

 Each node contains a score that indicates the probability that the current image belongs to one of the 10 classes.

 Compile model

 Before the model is ready for training, it needs a few more settings.
-These are added during the model's compile step:
+These are added during the model's compile step :
 1) Loss function —This measures how accurate the model is during training.
 You want to minimize this function to "steer" the model in the right direction.
 Here we will use "sparse_categorical_crossentropy"
 2) Optimizer —This is how the model is updated based on the data it sees and its loss function.